I’m proud of what we’ve been able to accomplish for the Grand Strand and the Pee Dee throughout my time in Congress, including:

 - Introducing the STOP Resolution.
 As a freshman Congressman, I introduced the Stop This Overreaching Presidency (STOP) Resolution, which directed the House of Representatives to bring a civil action lawsuit to challenge certain policies and actions taken by President Obama that were overreaching and outside of his jurisdiction as president.
 It was later modified and taken up as a bill by Speaker John Boehner and passed by the House of Representatives in 2014 to authorize a lawsuit challenging the employer mandate provision of Obamacare.
 In 2016, the D.C.
 Federal District Court ruled in favor of the House of Representatives in this lawsuit that was based on my resolution.
 Learn more.

-- Saving close to $600,000 in taxpayer money.
-Since taking office, I have left nearly $600,000 in taxpayer money unused from my office budget.
+- Saving close to over $750,000 in taxpayer money.
+Since taking office, I have left more than $750,000 in taxpayer money unused from my office budget.